-- Combinations of channels can show important features that a single channel cannot, such as enhanced convection or aerosols. - Taking advantage of radiative properties can maximize image amount of information in an image. - Nighttime visible is an example, along with the EUMETSAT dust imagery.
+- Combinations of channels can show important features that a single channel cannot, such as enhanced convection or aerosols. - Taking advantage of radiative properties can maximize image amount of information in an image. - Nighttime visible is an example, as well as the EUMETSAT dust RGB.